-Students in the Ph.D. program must complete 40-credits post-masters as well as a 12-credit doctoral dissertation.
-Admitted students must have completed the course requirements (or equivalents) for the master’s degree in biostatistics and have a strong coursework in multivariable calculus and linear algebra.
+Students in the Ph.D. program must complete 40-credits post-masters including Thesis Research.
+Admitted students must have completed the course requirements (or equivalents) for the master’s degree in Biostatistics and have a strong coursework in multivariable calculus and linear algebra.
 While students may be admitted to the program with a less complete background, they would be expected to achieve this level during the first year of admission to the Ph.D. program.

 COMPREHENSIVE WRITTEN EXAMINATION

-Students who wish to pursue the Ph.D. degree must pass the comprehensive written exam after completing the core courses.
-The exam consists of 2 categories: the Theoretical section and the Applied section.
+Students who wish to pursue the Ph.D. degree must pass the written Comprehensive Exam after completing the core courses.
+The Comprehensive Exam consists of 2 categories: the Theoretical section and the Applied section.
 The Theoretical section will be based on the course content of BIST 600 - Probability Theory and BIST 605 - Advanced Statistical Inference.
 The Applied section will be based on the course content of BIST 610 - Generalized Linear Models and BIST 620 - Longitudinal Data Analysis.

 PRELIMINARY ORAL EXAMINATION

-After successfully passing the written comprehensive exam, a student will identify a dissertation advisor and a research topic.
+After successfully passing the written Comprehensive Exam, a student will identify a Thesis advisor and a Thesis research topic.
 If a mentor is identified who is not a member of the Georgetown faculty, a member of the Georgetown faculty must serve as co-mentor to regularly monitor the candidate’s research and progress toward the degree.
-The student, followed by a question-answer period covering the special research topic as well as coursework related to the dissertation topic, will give a 30-minute oral presentation.
+The student, followed by a question-answer period covering the special research topic as well as coursework related to the Thesis topic, will give a 30-minute oral presentation.

 ADMISSION TO CANDIDACY

-Student officially advances to candidacy for the Ph.D. degree upon successfully passing the qualifying exams, having identified a dissertation topic, a dissertation advisor, and a Dissertation Committee.
-(Advancement to candidacy will be granted when it is determined that the student has completed all the requirements for the doctoral degree except the dissertation.)
+Student officially advances to candidacy for the Ph.D. degree upon successfully passing the qualifying exams, having identified a Thesis research topic, a Thesis advisor, and a Thesis Committee.
+(Advancement to candidacy will be granted when it is determined that the student has completed all the requirements for the doctoral degree except the thesis.)